The Balmoral

 Tourist Information

-There are 6 different dining areas which all offer a unique experience so here’s a quick overview of each one:
+There are six different dining areas in The Balmoral, all of which offer a unique experience, so here’s a quick overview of each one:

 Balmoral Hotel

-Palm Court is another ultra-luxurious dining space that exudes indulgence, and it’s the place to head to if you intend to enjoy an afternoon tea with a tasty cake or two three.
+Palm Court is another ultra-luxurious dining space that exudes indulgence, and it’s the place to go if you intend to enjoy an afternoon tea with a sticky cake or two.
+Thanks to the enormous glass dome in the ceiling, Palm Court is bathed in natural light, which gives it a light and airy atmosphere that’s unmatched by any other restaurant in the city.

-If you’re in Edinburgh and you’re partial to a dram of fine whisky, Scotch should feature somewhere in your list of places to go.
-It’s not the biggest whisky bar in the city (that title has to go to the Scotch Malt Whisky Society ‘The Vaults‘ venue in Leith) but it is one of the best, with an eye-popping selection of over 500 unique whiskies.
+Scotch is the perfect venue if you’re in Edinburgh and you’re partial to a dram of fine whisky.
+It’s not the biggest whisky bar in the city (that title has to go to the Scotch Malt Whisky Society’s ‘The Vaults‘ in Leith), but it is one of the best, with an eye-popping selection of over 500 single malts.

 Balmoral Hotel